TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 installations.
 The content of this file is described in more details in :ref:`extension-declaration`.

-For legacy non-Composer installation the :file:`ext_emconf.php` file is the source of truth for required dependencies and the loading order of active extensions.
+For legacy installations the :file:`ext_emconf.php` file is the source of truth for required dependencies and the loading order of active extensions.